 Founded: 2023 | Specialty: HIPAA-compliant generative AI, radiology, clinical documentation

-Best fit for: Hospitals, radiology centers, and health systems wanting cloud-native AI with faster go-live timelines.
+Hospitals and provider groups implementing targeted generative AI workflows. centers, and health systems wanting cloud-native AI with faster go-live timelines.

 3. Quantiphi